Alumni 2020 – present

 Ashley Kerr [BS 2018 and an actuarial major] is has an actuarial management position at Auto Owners Insurance, and was previously an associate actuarial analyst at Auto Owners Insurance.
 She received her actuarial certification in 2022.

 Alizabeth Jordan [BS 2018] received an associate's degree in audio technology from Northern Michigan College in 2021.

 Gozde Cakir [MM 2017] has accepted a tenure-track position as Assistant Professor of Flute at Tennessee Tech University.
 She received her DMA from the Conservatory at the University of Missouri, Kansas City.
-In the fall of 2018, she won the second flute position in the Topeka Symphony.
-She is woodwind instructor at the Harmony project in Kansas Cityand an adjunct flute professor at two universities, Missouri Western State University and Benedictine College.
+In the fall of 2018, and she won the second flute position in the Topeka Symphony.
+She was previously woodwind instructor at the Harmony project in Kansas Cityand an adjunct flute professor at two universities, Missouri Western State University and Benedictine College.

 Rachael Mills [BME 2017] is Director of Bands in the Pinconning Area Schools.
 She previously taught music in the New Lothrup Area Schools.

 Amy Walling [BME 2017] is a General Music and Choir Teacher, Big Rapids High Schools, since 2020.
 She previously taught music in the Essexville-Hampton Schools.

 Julia Herlein [BME 2016] finished an internship with the Ann Arbor Symphony Youth Orchestra and received a Master of Science in Arts Administration from Boston University.
 She lives in Boston.

 Katelyn [Miller] Lienhart [BME 2016] Kate Lienhart is a 3-5 General Music Teacher and 5th Grade Choir Director for Orchard hill Intermediate School in North Canton.
 She was previously a k-12 music teacher for the Martin, Michigan public schools.
 She then received a masters in music from the University of Akron, where she was a teaching assistant.
 She is a teacher for the Royalton Music Center.